-ENGL3033.
-Research seminar in English studies (6 credits)

-This course is designed for students who wish to pursue advanced work in a specialized area of English Studies.
+ENGL3037.
+Research seminar in language & society (6 credits) This course is designed for students who wish to pursue advanced work in the study of language and society.
 This course is open to third year students only.
 Students are normally expected to have prior knowledge in the subject area and should consult individual seminar co-ordinators before registering for the course.
 There will be no formal lectures.
 Students will meet regularly with their tutor for guidance but they will also be required to work independently.
 They will be expected to take the initiative in locating and evaluating primary and secondary sources research materials.
 Assessment will be by written essay or project (100% coursework).